Virtual Regatta for Volvo Ocean Race

 The sad news from Volvo Ocean Race headquarters.

 Man overboard from Sun Hung Kai/Scallywag.
-Immediate actions have been taken by boat and MRCC (Marine Rescue Coordination Center), but hopes have faded that Adelaide-based British sailor John Fisher, 47, will be found alive after searchers failed to find him in stormy conditions, 1400 nautical miles west of Cape Horn in the Southern Ocean.
+Immediate actions have been taken by boat, and MRCC (Marine Rescue Coordination Center), but hopes have faded that Adelaide-based British sailor John Fisher, 47, will be found alive after searchers failed to find him in stormy conditions, 1400 nautical miles west of Cape Horn in the Southern Ocean.

 My condolences.